Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 And this is something that, as I say, the base on our side is not going to forget.

-They're not going to forget the reaction that Mel Gibson got with his movie The Passion of the Christ.
+They're not going to forget the reaction that Mel Gibson got with his movie, The Passion of the Christ.

 They're not going to remember the slights that Gibson got in Hollywood.

-They're not going to remember all of these movies and TV shows that have attempted to besmirch and uh impugn conservatives.
+They're not going to remember all of these movies and TV shows that have attempted to besmirch and impugn conservatives.

-This these memories do not go away.
+These memories do not go away.

 We're not simply going to sit by and be torn apart by a Supreme Court nomination and allow this coalition to go defunct and turn the country over to the people that we literally do not trust to run it.

-Because they've already got the election won in 06, just like they had the 02 election won and the 04 election won.
+And if the liberals think that that's happened, and if they think it's going to happen, then we should encourage them because they've already got the election won in 06, just like they had the 02 election won and the 04 election won.

 They thought they've had Bush impeached.